Bacon8tor/OpenClassBoard/README.md

-# OpenClassScreen
+# OpenClassBoard

-OpenClassScreen is a dynamic, interactive classroom display application built with React.
+OpenClassBoard is a dynamic, interactive classroom display application built with React.
 It allows teachers to create a customizable digital classroom board with draggable and resizable widgets such as clocks, polls, dice, and unit converters.
 The app is designed to make teaching more interactive and engaging for students.

 ## Features